Maciekbe89/Exchanger-app/README.md

 ### Hello

-It is my another mobile app! but this time I created it in REACT :boom: In EXCHANGER you can check current exchange rate polish zloty to three most popular carrencies:
+It is my another mobile app! but this time I created it in REACT :boom: In EXCHANGER you can check current exchange rate of polish zloty to three most popular carrencies:

 euro :euro:
 dollar :dollar: